 We didn’t get too many details.
 But Gurdeep Singh Pall (@GurdeepSkype) teased us that Skype for Business would be coming to HoloLens.
 In fact, since the holographic code is embedded in every Windows 10 device, it’s conceivable all Universal Apps will make it to HoloLens.

-If you haven’t see the HoloLens demo I highly recommend it for some good geek hyperventilating.
+If you haven’t seen the HoloLens demo I highly recommend it for some good geek hyperventilating.
 Although not demoed during the keynote, here is the demo from January.

 So, ready for a HoloMeeting?

 Julia White demonstrated the Surface Hub.
 The Surface Hub is Microsoft’s step into the digital whiteboard arena.
 The Surface Hub is a 55″ or 84″ inch 4k TV.
 It has a built-in computer, a sea of sensors and video conferencing technologies.